Upcoming CEU Courses

 The following upcoming continuing education workshops as indicated meet the Composite Board Requirements for approved ethics.
 They are approved by LPCAGA and soon, NBCC National Board for Certified Counselors.
 Courses also meet LCSW and LMFT requirements.The primary goal of Eric’s workshops?
-Reducing fear and anxiety about ethical conduct.
-While serving a governor’s appointment to the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists, he handled over 200 licensee complaints.
+Reducing fear and anxiety about ethics.
+All my courses include 7 essential elements of ethics and maintaining good license hygiene.

 Ethics: Understanding and Avoiding Licensing Board Complaints

-Whereas there are many professional association codes of ethics, if you want to maintain your license the Composite Board uses only Rule 135-7 in it’s enforcement of licensee complaints.
+Whereas there are many professional association codes of ethics, if you want to maintain your license the Composite Board uses only Rule Chapter 135-7 "Code of Ethics" in it’s enforcement of licensee complaints.
 Other codes of ethics even conflict with Georgia 135-7.
 The purpose of this workshop is to explain the process by which complaints are investigated.
 Participants bring actual ethical dilemmas for guidance.

 1) Demonstrate understanding of the process of composite board complaints.